Discounts and allowances: Special prices offered to friends of the seller

 A discounted price offered to friends of the salesperson, an attitude which is parodied in the stereotype of a salesman saying "It costs [such-and such], but for you..."
 In Australia, New Zealand, and the UK, discounts to friends are known as "mates' rates."
 In French this discount is known as prix d'ami.
 In Spain this is known as "precio de amigo" in Spanish, or "preu d'amic" in Catalan.
 In German the term "Freundschaftspreis" is commonly used.

 Special prices offered to local residents

 Discounts are common in tourist destinations.
 In Hawaii, for example, many tourist attractions, hotels, and restaurants charge a deeply discounted price to someone who shows proof that they live in Hawaii; this is known as a "Kama'aina discount," meaning child of the land or a local resident.

-It is also known outside of Hawaii but in the Hawaiian islands as a resident discount.
+It may be referred to in Hawaii or elsewhere as a resident discount.